Developers-for-Developers/.github/profile/README.md

 - Already shipping projects?
 - Have ideas, problem's or questions?

+Then, here you can:

-Meet people like you.
-Contribute to something real.
-Get recognized for what you do.
-Stand out and make your mark.
+- Meet people like you.
+- Contribute to something real.
+- Get recognized for what you do.
+- Stand out and make your mark.

 <br><br>

 We’re small.
 We’re new.
 And we’re building something worth joining.

 ---